catalyst-cooperative/ccai-entity-matching/README.md

 The notebook `training_data_metrics` contains code to compare the Panda found matches with the hand labeled training data matches.
 The notebook `preprocessing` contains code to do various preprocessing things like generate the updated plant parts list, make it distinct, add on utility name, etc.

-So far Panda is only finding 24 of the 115 labeled matches for 2020.
-Panda finds around 2800 matches total.
+So far Panda is only finding 24 of the 115 hand-labeled matches for 2020.
+Compared to the baseline model, Panda finds 203 of the 1151 matches found by the baseline model for 2020.
+Panda finds around 2800 matches total for 2020.
 I take a deeper look at this in the `training_data_metrics` notebook.
 I think this low recall is most likely because of NaN values.